cape-io/lodash-humps/README.md

 # lodash-humps v3.1.0

 Converting object keys to camelCase.
 Works on deeply nested objects/arrays.
 Handy for converting underscore keys to camelCase.
+Using lodash keeps the code small at around 15 lines.

 ## Install